okomok/mada/README.md

 ## `sequence`

 `sequence` provides three sequences: `Iterative`, `List`, and `Vector`.
+These construct a loosely arranged hierarchy:
+`List` and `Vector` isn't subtype of `Iterative` but implicitly-convertible to it.

 ### `Iterative`

-`Iterative` is yet another `Iterable`.
-Any method is build upon the iterator abstraction.
+`Iterative` is yet another `Iterable`: any method is build upon the iterator abstraction.
-Unlike scala library, `Iterative` is always projection (a.k.a. view).
+Unlike the scala library, `Iterative` is always projection (a.k.a. view).
+When you need strictly-evaluated one, call method `mix(Mixin.force)`.

 `Iterative` summary: